42-josaykos/42-minishell/README.md

 ## Notes:

 - A function to execute commands: the function should look in the PATH and execute the right executable.
 - Check valgrind, some invalid read errors in function cd();
+- Need to trim whitespaces in command line. e.g: `$<space> ls <space> -l` is a valid command